-Technology behind SAIVE
+Technology Behind SAIVE

 Halo'd Smart Phones

 A "halo'd" object is similar to a smart object, constantly producing data about it's environment.
 In response to passionate interviews, we intentionally chose to halo the smart phones of cyclists instead of the bikes themselves.
-Location and velocity data can be captured by a smart phone just in the pocket or backpack of a cyclist.
+Location and velocity data can be captured by a smart phone in the pocket or backpack of a cyclist.